 Pursuant to the requirements of 1987 Washington Laws, Chapter 496, students must fill out a Washington State Patrol background check/disclosure statement.
 The results of the disclosure search may prevent the student from completing the Nursing Assistant course.
-For
+For more information about "disqualifying crimes," please read/review the Licensing Eligibility/Disqualifying Crimes document located on page 18) If you anticipate problems answering any of these questions, please consult with a Nursing program counselor/advisor.

 You should also be aware that some clinical facilities are fingerprinting students for federal background checks and are randomly screening for drug usage.
 A criminal history may impact your ability to both attend a clinical class at selected clinical sites and receive a Washington State nursing license.
 If you have a criminal history it is important that you determine the impact this will have on your choice of a career.
 The results of the disclosure search may prevent the student from completing the Nursing Assistant course.
-For more information about "disqualifying crimes," please go to the Nursing program home page at SVC web
+For more information about "disqualifying crimes," please go to the Nursing program home page at SVC web.